Raja1704/deku/README.md

-# deku
+# deku😎
-A simple CLI application for conveting files from one format to another E.g : word to pdf, vise versa
+A simple CLI Script for converting files from one format to another e.g.: word to pdf, and vice versa.
+This Script requires PowerShell & Python  make sure to have it👀

+# Libraries:
+` pip install typer
+  pip install docx2pdf
+  pip install pdf2docx
+`

+# NOTE:
+You can change the command name as you like😁